ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 #### B. Push those packets that are marked 'Resend' to the server

-1. When the Registration Officer or Supervisor navigates to the ‘Upload Packets’ page, the list of RIDs that are pending packets to upload will be displayed.
+1. When the Registration Officer or supervisor navigates to the ‘Upload Packets’ page, the list of RIDs that are pending packets to upload will be displayed.
    * Pending packets are those packets, which are not sent to the server due to various reasons (e.g. Sanity Check and Validation failure in the Registration Processor) and have been marked for resending.
 2. When the Registration Officer or Supervisor selects the ‘Upload’ option, the pending packets will be uploaded to the server.
 3. The result of each packet uploaded will be displayed as ‘Success’ or ‘Failure’.